 Infrared patio heaters require low electricity to run.
 Not to mention, their direct object-heating results in the reduction of heat loss by air heating.

-What’s more, they don’t use fossil fuel like gas heaters; thus don’t have carbon monoxide and carbon dioxide emissions.
+What’s more, they don’t use fossil fuels like gas heaters; thus don’t have carbon monoxide and carbon dioxide emissions.
 Therefore, they don’t present health risks like gas and wood-burning units.

 They rely on long-wave infrared heat technology.
 Patio heaters using the long-wave technology use ceramic heating elements that heat quickly and spread infrared heat over a long-range distance.
 Besides covering more expansive areas, they have a low glare that ensures your eye comfort.